jbianchi81/pydrodelta/doc/util.md

 **Arguments**:

   -----------
-  interval : dict or float (decimal number of days)
-  If dict, allowed keys are:
+  interval : dict or float (decimal number of days) or datetime.timedelta If dict, allowed keys are:
   - days
   - seconds